 The idea behind the thrift store comes after years of disaster relief experience.
 The team has learned that people don’t always have the means to donate money.

 “A lot of times when people have items they want to donate, the logistics of getting them from Ohio to Florida, Texas, wherever the disaster might be, it can be cost-prohibitive,” said Felzien.

 As it stands, the DRT is on standby for Dorian:

 They will send a tool/clean up truck as well as a shower and laundry truck to wherever they are needed.

 The team has to wait for the hurricane to hit and for emergency responders to clear immediate danger.

-To donate or volunteer with the DRT, click here.Grab the FREE WDTN News App for iPhone or Android.
+To donate or volunteer with the DRT, click here.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.